Scaling Your SaaS Shouldn’t Break Your Onboarding.

 Sales is working.
 Growth is accelerating.

-That tension is a signal.
+That tension is useful signal.

 You’re not the problem.